OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/var.md

 ---
 title: var
-description: This documentation page describes the portfolio variance function in OpenBB finance.
+description: "This documentation page describes the portfolio variance function in" OpenBB finance.
 It provides information on parameters, return values and usage examples of the function.
 keywords: